 “In my dreams, I was drowning my sorrows.
 But my sorrows they’d learn to swim.”-U2

-The Reaper lives that individual’s life for a single night before he awakens once again to collect the souls of those whose time has come.
+The Reaper experiences that individual’s story for a lone evening before he awakens once again to collect the souls of those whose time has come.

 His is a lonely existence, but a necessary one.
-He is reminded daily of the simple pleasures he cannot partake in as he walks among oblivious mortals, waiting to reap what is due to him.
+Reminded daily of the simple pleasures he cannot share in as he walks among oblivious mortals, waiting to reap what is due to him.

-Each night he assumes the identity of someone who is deceased and is yet again tormented by the simple fact that none of it is his to begin with; not the joy nor the misery, not the pain or the pleasure, not anything, for it is not his to savor.
+Each night he assumes another deceased’s identity and is again plagued by the artless reality that none of it is his.
+That it never was, not the joy nor the misery, not the pain or the pleasure, nothing, for it is not his to savor.

-Death roamed, and suffered his sorrows in silence.
+Death roamed and endured his heartache in silence.

-He watched the mortals, envying their freedom of choice and expression.
+He studied the mortals, resenting their freedom of choice and expression.

-And though he knew that a majority of them lacked that freedom, he still envied them.
+And though he knew that many of them lacked those freedoms, he still envied them.

-Whilst they were allowed to live their lives, to find love, happiness and woe alike, he had been cursed to roam amongst them as an outcast, forever to be personified as a symbol of despair and tragedy.
+While they were allowed to exist, to relish in life, to find love, happiness, and woe alike, he had been cursed to wander amongst them as an outcast, forever personified as a symbol of despondency and tragedy.

 He was cursed to dream of all that he could never have.

-Death dreams, though it is never nearly as pleasant as it might seem.
+Death dreams, but it is not as pleasant as one might assume.

 © 2016-2019 The Paper Life All Rights Reserved